|Business Rating:||4.7 / 5|

 |Other things to know||Other things to know||Other things to know|

-If you don’t spend heavily in a particular category, the Capital One Spark Cash for Business card offers one of the best flat rates of cash back on every purchase you make.
-It comes with a $95 annual fee (waived first year), but that is easy to offset with steady rewards on all business spending.
-Plus, you won’t be charged for additional employee cards, and you’ll have access to business management tools such as quarterly and year-end summaries.
+If you don’t spend heavily in a particular category, the Capital One Spark Cash for Business card offers one of the best flat cash back rates you can get on a business rewards card.
+It comes with a $150 annual fee, but that should be fairly easy to offset with steady rewards on all business spending.
+And since it’s a charge card, the Spark Cash Plus comes with no preset spending limit (though, on the other hand, you also can’t carry a balance with the card and it features no intro APR offer).

 See related: Chase Ink Business Cash vs. Ink Business Unlimited